 Winners are normally punch riders who are adept at riding on cobbles as well having the ability to climb short, steep hills.
 Several riders have managed to win the Tour of Flanders on three occasions; these riders being Achiel Buysse, Fiorenzo Magni, Eric Leman, Johan Museeuw, Tom Boonen and Fabian Cancellara.

-Paris-Roubaix is another cobbled classic, but one with more cobbled sections that the Tour of Flanders, and its difficulty is attested to by its nickname, The Hell of the North (l’Enfer du Nord).
+Paris-Roubaix is another cobbled classic, but one with more cobbled sections that the Tour of Flanders.
+Its difficulty is attested to by its nickname, The Hell of the North (l’Enfer du Nord).